Etheridge railway line: Einasleigh railway station

 The significant elements of this station include semaphore signal frames (no signal arms) and sand boxes at the approaches to each end of the station; a siding north of the main line and a small siding south of the main line (and any associated points levers); the station building to the south of the main line; a small shed to the north-east of the station building; a loading bank south-west of the station building; and a loading bank on the north side of the northern siding (site of the removed goods shed), to the south-west of the station building.
 The fork line north of the station, and the cattle yards at the apex of the fork, are also significant, although they are outside the railway reserve.
 The nearby station master's residence at Einasleigh is separately listed on the Queensland Heritage Register.
-Non-significant elements of the station include: a modern metal-clad storage shed to the north of the northern siding, to the northeast of the station building; a QR telephone box and a communications tower behind the station building; two concrete water tanks southwest of the station building; and a recent metal clad three-bay trolley shed at the southwest end of the station, south of the main line.

 The skillion-roofed passenger station is lowset, and is clad with weatherboards over a timber frame.
 Straight timber brackets support the awning, and there is a picket fence to the waiting shed section at the south-west end of the building.
 An office is at the centre of the building, with toilets at the north-east end.
 The small gable-roofed shed is clad in corrugated iron, and is set on concrete stumps.
 It has double timber doors and a small timber loading platform on its north- west elevation, which is reached by modern steel steps with a steel balustrade.
 The loading banks are made of earth, with retaining walls made with a combination of concrete, steel and timber.